HL7/smart-app-launch/spec/conformance/index.md

 #### Launch Context

-The following capabilities convey that a SMART on FHIR server is capable of providing basic context to an app at launch time.
-These capabilities apply during an EHR Launch or a Standalone Launch:
+The following capabilities convey that a SMART on FHIR server is capable of providing context to an app at launch time.

+##### Lauch Context for UI Integration

+These capabilities only apply during an EHR Launch, and `context-style` only for an embedded EHR Launch.

 * `context-banner`: support for "need patient banner" launch context (conveyed via `need_patient_banner` token parameter)
-* `context-style`: support for "SMART style URL" launch context (conveyed via `smart_style_url` token parameter)
+* `context-style`: support for "SMART style URL" launch context (conveyed via `smart_style_url` token parameter).
+This capability is deemed *experimental*.

 ##### Launch Context for EHR Launch